-The Living Swift-XRT Point Source (LSXPS; Evans et al. 2023) catalog updates its collection of point sources detected by Swift-XRT in real time.
-LSXPS covers 5,371 deg2, and when used for this manuscript was updated through 2023 October 25.
+The LSXPS (Evans et al. 2023) catalog updates its collection of point sources detected by Swift-XRT in real time.
+LSXPS covers 5371 deg2, and when used for this manuscript was updated through 2023 October 25.
 LSXPS includes a method for detecting transients.
-This is done by 1) determining if it is a cataloged X-ray source, and 2) compares the measured flux to the source's historic upper limits.
-See Section 4 of Evans et al. 2023 for more details.
-Cross-matching our FAVA detected flares with the LSXPS transient catalog found no matches that were spatially coincident with one another.
-We note that a lack of X-ray monitoring over the fields of interest rather than the non-transient nature of the X-ray sources may be the cause of no cross-matches being detected.
+This is done by (i) determining if it is a cataloged X-ray source, and (ii) comparing the measured flux to the source's historic upper limits.
+See Section 4 of Evans et al. (2023) for more details.
+Cross-matching our FAVA-detected flares with the LSXPS transient catalog found no matches that were spatially coincident with one another.
+We note that a lack of X-ray monitoring over the fields of interest rather than the nontransient nature of the X-ray sources may be the cause of no cross-matches being detected.